Close Menu

 As Rey and BB-8 find the Key, they wind of time traveling throughout the nine films, crashing into different scenes of Jedi (and Sith) masters and apprentices training with one another.
 After all, she is on a journey to try and help Finn learn how to be a Jedi too.
 Eventually, this Forrest Gumping goes awry though, as Darth Vader (Matt Sloan) and Emperor Palpatine (Trevor Devall) discover Rey and the Key and attempt to take it for themselves so that Palpatine may rule the galaxy forever and ever.

-The jumping through time leads to hilarious, laugh out loud moment after the next.
+The jumping through time leads to hilarious, laugh-out-loud moments after the next.
 Between self-referential dialogue, hilarious meetups between older and younger versions of characters (looking at you three Obi-Wans), and plenty of the classic LEGO-brand gags, a children’s program has not had me cackling quite like the LEGO Star Wars Holiday Special in some time.

 In all, the LEGO Star Wars Holiday Special is a joyful, albeit short return to the Star Wars sequel era, and the entire saga, through a sweet story, hilarious writing, and an excellent Yoda in a bowler cap and sweater.
 Watch it with some friends or family this Life Day.

-The LEGO Star Wars Holiday Special is available for streaming on Disney+.
+The LEGO Star Wars Holiday Special is streaming now on Disney+.

 LEGO Star Wars Holiday Special